nbouvrette/forEach/README.md

 Javascript is a great language but have you ever wished you could have a simple way to loop through any object type and break out of it whenever needed.
 It is possible to do it through native `for` and `for...in` loops but a lot of boilerplate code is required.
 What if a new function could solve all this problems with only a few line of code with the promise of being also compatible on legacy and new browsers?
 Here is the solution!
 Simply copy paste the content of the `forEach.js` file anywhere you might require it in your project and you can start using this new tool.
-This solution has been designed like a new operation to avoid conflicts with other builtin methods such as `Array.forEach` which is far from what this version offer.
+This solution has been designed like a new operator to avoid conflicts with other builtin methods such as `Array.forEach` which is far from what this version offer.

 ## Supportability